alexeyboo/landing-test/README.md

 > gulp -v

-* if you see CLI version and local version, then everything is ok overwise do
+* if you see CLI version and local version, then everything is ok, overwise do

 > npm install gulp-cli -g
 > npm install gulp -D